German Bishop: Amazon Synod’s Proposals Have ‘Great Importance’ for Us

 Criticisms

-But some bishops who don’t support of the Synodal Path believe the process could lead the faithful down a path that will ultimately damage the Church.
+But some bishops who don’t support the Synodal Path believe the process could lead the faithful down a path that will ultimately damage the Church.
 According to Cardinal Rainer Woelki of Cologne, it could lead to “schism within the Church in Germany” and a “German national church.”

 Both Bishop Genn and Bishop Bätzing told the Register they did not think the Synodal Path would “lead to a schism.”
 They both said the Church in Germany is “not a ‘special Church,’ neither within the whole Church nor in the world,” but Bishop Genn saw the Central Committee of German Catholics, noted for its controversial positions on Church teaching, as playing a “responsible” role in following the Synodal Path.